bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 git init; git add -A .; git commit -am "Initial Commit";- Rename

-gitignoreto.gitignore.
-NPM automatically removes.gitignorefiles from appearing in packages. - If there are dependencies, this runs in a separate thread concurrently while node_modules are being installed
+gitignoreto.gitignore. npm strips.gitignorefiles from published packages. - If there are dependencies, this runs in a separate thread concurrently while node_modules are being installed

 - Using libgit2 if available was tested and performed 3x slower in microbenchmarks